sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 | 480x480    | 53.42                        | 51.48                                     | 56.88                                          | 63.56                          |
 | 512x512    | 52.32                        | 49.80                                     | 55.62                                          | 62.20                          |

-**Note**:  Due to limited computational resources, we trained and evaluated our model on a subset of ImageNet-1k rather than the full dataset.
-It comprises 100 classes with approximately 130,000 images for training and 5,000 images across 50 classes for validation.
+**Note**:  Due to limited computational resources, we trained and evaluated our models on ImageNet100 <d-footnote>https://www.kaggle.com/datasets/ambityga/imagenet100</d-footnote>, a subset of ImageNet-1k.
+The subset comprises 100 classes with approximately 130,000 images for training and 5,000 images across 50 classes for validation.
 Additionally, we trained our model for 100 epochs instead of the standard 300 epochs commonly used for Vision Transformers (ViTs).
 Consequently, our results differ from those obtained on the full ImageNet-1k dataset.
+Our implementations of RoPE ViT and ALiBi are from their official github repos <d-footnote>https://github.com/naver-ai/rope-vit</d-footnote>,<d-footnote>https://github.com/antofuller/CROMA</d-footnote>  respectively.

 Further, we did not fine-tune the model on a higher sequence length.
 That is, all our results are for 0 shots.
-We extrapolated the Standard vision transformer using 2D interpolation, whereas RoPE and Alibi did not require interpolation techniques as they can handle sequences of variable length.All models were trained using 2 T4 GPUs, with the following training times:
+We extrapolated the standard Vision Transformer using 2D interpolation, whereas RoPE and Alibi did not require interpolation techniques as they can handle sequences of variable length.
+All models were trained using 2 T4 GPUs, with the following training times

 | Model | Training Time |
 |--------|--------------|